JohnCoene/waiter/README.md

 if(interactive()) shinyApp(ui, server)
 ```

 Show on loading screen on app launch.
+The loading screen will launch prior to anything, even the Shiny session, thereby avoiding having content flash before the loading screen actually appears.
+See the example below.

+Though this function is not programatically launched it still has to be hidden with `hide_waiter`.
+Ensure you place `show_waiter_on_load` _after_ `use_waiter`.

 ```r
 library(shiny)